AnOnionAi/zarena/README.md

 # Zarena
 🦀 Rust Game Collection with Reninforcement Learning gym environments.
-This library aims to serve the same purpose as OpenSpiel, except in Rust and more moedular.
-The current games are gato, blackjack, chess & poker.
+This library aims to serve the same purpose as OpenSpiel, except in Rust to make it easier to use & maintain.
+The current games are gato, blackjack, chess & poker texas hold'em.
 All of these additionally support Web Assembly.
-You can play gato & chess against our Artificial Intelligence at https://zeti.ai/playground
+You can play gato & chess against our Artificial Intelligence at [Zeti Games](https://zeti.ai/playground)

 # Configurations

 Depending on the cargo file you want.
 You must change your cargo.toml to match that build.

-Cargo.py.toml -> Python Build
+`Cargo.py.toml` -> Python Build
-Cargo.rs.toml -> Development Build
+`Cargo.rs.toml` -> Development Build
-Cargo.wa.toml -> Web Assembly Build
+`Cargo.wa.toml` -> Web Assembly Build
-Cargo.toml -> The actual file that Rust will build on.
+`Cargo.toml` -> The actual file that Rust will build on.
 Copy from py/rs/wa to this file.

 # Commands
 If you don't have Rust, no worries.
 Download Rust for Linux or Windows Subsystem.
 [If you need more help.](https://www.rust-lang.org/tools/install)